 Stop taking the medication and seek immediate medical attention if any of the following occur:

-side effects other than those listed.
+Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Allergy: Some people who are allergic to sulfonamide antibiotics also experience allergic reactions to triamterene – hydrochlorothiazide because of the hydrochlorothiazide component.
 Before you take this medication, inform your doctor about any previous adverse reactions you have had to medications, especially sulfonamide (sulfa) antibiotics.